Qlaub/meowtrics/README.md

 ## How it works

-Data is collected via iOS Shortcuts on my iPhone.
-Each shortcut appends a row to a CSV file in iCloud Drive, and then automatically calls a new Shortcut that commits and pushes the updated file to this repo.
+Data is collected via iOS Shortcuts on my phone.
+Each shortcut appends a row to a CSV file in iCloud Drive, which then automatically calls a shortcut that commits and pushes the updated file to this repo.
 A GitHub Actions workflow then builds and deploys the app to GitHub Pages, so the site updates automatically whenever new data is synced.
 The app reads those CSV files at runtime and renders charts from them.

 ## What's being tracked